 Luck goes both ways.
 Good luck results in market-beating returns, and bad luck results in underperformance.
 The role of luck will naturally reduce to zero over the long-term, say 30+ years.
 I wrote this post to show how luck can cause a disparity between Decisions and Outcomes – a core investing concept.

 Insider Info.
 Trading on insider info is illegal and unethical.
 Don’t do it.

 One of my largest mistakes was to invest in Options Contracts in my Tax-Free Savings Account (TFSA).
 For American’s reading, the TFSA is similar to the Roth IRA.

-I thought I could predict the market, a key form of overconfidence bias.
+An overconfident Jake thought he could predict the market; this is the overconfidence bias.
 At the time, I invested roughly 2% of my portfolio.
 The potential upside was huge.
 But the options expired worthless.
 I lost out on the future tax-free compounded returns that money could have provided.

 I treat TFSA contribution room like gold.
 Money invested within the TFSA not only grows tax-free, but it can be withdrawn from the account tax-free.
 You can learn more about How the TFSA Works.

 I did not only lose $2,000.
 I also lost $2,000 worth of valuable tax-sheltered contribution room.
 I missed the opportunity to grow $2,000 tax free – an opportunity cost.